| Through The Eyes of a WomanPesach: The Importance of Little ThingsThere are several differences between the Nusach Ari Haggadah used by

 in our custom is chametz and matzah, the third one is about maror

+and other vegetables, and the fourth question is about leaning.
 When the Alter Rebbe composed the Chabad Siddur and Chabad Haggadah,

 he examined tens of different versions prior to determining the exact Chabad